chris-prener/biscale/cran-comments.md

 ## Release summary
- This is the initial CRAN submission.
+This is the first re-submission of our initial CRAN submission based on feedback from Matthias Sterrer.
+We've made the following changes:

+1. Changed the first word of the description to "Provides..." as suggested.
+2. Edited the 3rd sentance for clarity as suggested.
+3. Added quotes around package names as requested.

 ## Test environments
 * local OS X install, R 3.5.2